MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-manage-inbox-rules-by-using-ews-in-exchange.md

 description: "Find out how to get, create, update, and delete Inbox rules by using the EWS Managed API or EWS in Exchange."
 ---

-# How to: Manage Inbox rules by using EWS in Exchange
+# Manage Inbox rules by using EWS in Exchange

 Find out how to get, create, update, and delete Inbox rules by using the EWS Managed API or EWS in Exchange.